-The community were also supportive of Council partnering with a wide variety of organisations to deliver positive outcomes for our community.
+The community were also supporting of Council partnering with a wide variety of organisations to further support the community and deliver positive outcomes.

 We were delighted with the breadth and quality of views from people passionate about championing the best possible future.
 Residents, businesses, students and community representatives from across the shire helped to establish this shared vision for our future.